Damian M. Lyons

 service of behaviors such as target tracking, navigation, wayfinding and

-perceptual and motor schema theory, by behavior-based systems as pioneered by
+perceptual and motor schema theory, by behavior-based systems and by hybrid deliberative-reactive systems.

 Robotics and Computer Vision (FRCV) Lab.
 Interested in